xsqu1znt/guirxh.heejin.js/NOTES.md

  - fix duplicate user quest data inserts
  - add a charm section to the user's profile

+- **NEXT UPDATE**
+ - [OPTIMIZATION] if the user filters their inventory, only fetch cards from the database that they need

 - **Tested Commands**
  - /help
  - /start